ti-oluwa/pysche/README.md

 **Note that a schedule clause must always end with a basic schedule.**

-When schedules are chained together, the schedule preceeding a schedule in the chain is called the parent schedule, and the schedule following a schedule in the chain is called the child schedule.
+When schedules are chained together, the schedule preceding a schedule in the chain is called the parent schedule, and the schedule following a schedule in the chain is called the child schedule.
 Given the example below, `run_from_january_to_march` is the parent schedule and `afterevery(weeks=1)` is the child schedule.

 ```python